tegorman13/Representation_Study/docs/manuscript/output/manuscript_gfm.md

 ### Literature Review

-- Canfield et al. (2017) found that tables were more effective than graphs for conveying specific electricity usage data, likely because tables facilitate straightforward point reading.
-However, they also noted that individuals with lower energy literacy had reduced comprehension across all formats.
-- Canfield et al. (2017)’s findings on preferences for historical use information and the impact of neighbor comparisons
-- The concept of cognitive fit posits that performance improves when the information presentation format aligns with the task requirements (Vessey, 1991)
-- alignment can reduce cognitive load and enhance accuracy in planning (Shah & Freedman, 2011)
-- Reimer et al. (2015) provide context on how numerical formats affect risk perception, the reference class problem, and the benefits of natural frequencies.

 Energy poverty continues to be a pervasive issue in the United States Memmott et al. (2021).
 This challenge partly arises from difficulties in converting information across numerical formats, impeding the